Trade Show Technology and Using it Effectively On The Show Floor

-Trade shows bring together hundreds or thousands of people that are interested in specific types of products or technologies.
+Trade shows bring together hundreds or thousands of people interested in specific types of products or technologies.

-Most of them are actively looking to solve a problem.
+Most attendees are actively looking to solve a problem

 You need to reach that critical balancing point between technology and humanity.
 That will make your trade show exhibit successful.